biocatiit/website/content/pages/sector/orientation_9.rst

 hutch. **This should never happen and it is forbidden for someone to be inside of the hutch with the door closed!**

-However, in the event that an accident has occurred, you pressing the red mushroom button while the shutter is open will dump the storage ring, and stop the X-ray beam.
+However, in the event that an accident has occurred, **pressing the red mushroom button while the shutter is open will dump the storage ring, and stop the X-ray beam.**

 The door can then be opened by pressing the top button on the auxiliary door control panel(to the left of the entry door), and holding for three seconds.